-By Alex Kallimanis: The Greek islands conjure images of beautiful beaches, dramatic cliffs and narrow white washed pedestrian laneways.
-Tourism in Greece is booming again, and in summer, some islands are overwhelmed with visitors.
-During 8 previous trips to Greece over the years, I’ve been fortunate to visit many of Greece’s most beautiful islands.
-Here are 6 fantastic Greek islands to visit in 2018, with tips on visiting each!
+By Alex Kallimanis: The Greek islands conjure images of beautiful beaches, dramatic cliffs and narrow whitewashed pedestrian laneways.
+In summer, popular islands like Santorini and Mykonos are packed with visitors.
+But late spring and early fall offer warm weather and a reprieve from the crowds.
+I’ve been fortunate to visit many of Greece’s most beautiful islands during my travels there for over two decades.
+Here are 6 fantastic Greek islands to visit, with tips on visiting each!

 Crete is the largest island in Greece.
 It’s also one of the best regions in Greece for food since the quality of agriculture is especially high.
 Chania is particularly a foodie haven, and a gorgeous destination.
 It was previously a Venetian colony and blends some of the best features of two beautiful countries into one place.
 Read why Chania is one of our favorite destinations in the world.

 Crete is also home to the largest gorge in Europe, the Samaria Gorge.
 The Samaria Gorge is on the west of the island, closer to Chania.
-If you want to see the gorge and are limited on time, consider skipping Heraklion in favor of flying or ferrying into Chania.
+If you want to see the gorge and have limited time, consider skipping Heraklion in favor of flying or ferrying into Chania.

 The only major downside of visiting Crete, for some, might be its size.
 Visitors short on time, but who want to feel they see the whole island, will struggle.
 There are no trains in Crete, but if you don’t want to drive a rental car, there is an efficient bus system that connects towns across the island.
 Crete is also well connected to Europe, with direct flights across the continent through Chania and Heraklion, during the tourist season that runs from April to October.
 You can also island hop, with Santorini being the closest nearby island.

 National Geographic Traveler has previously rated Hydra as the best island in Greece at preserving its “integrity of place.”
 Hydra is a charming pedestrian-only island, as cars are banned.
-I visited in 2014 on an Athens One Day Cruise, and was even invited into the mayors office as it was a press visit.
-The cruise also took us to the islands of Poros and Aegina.
+I visited in 2014 on an Athens One Day Cruise.
+I was even invited into the mayor’s office as it was a press visit.
+Athens One Day Cruise also takes visitors to the Greek islands of Poros and Aegina.

 Leonard Cohen bought a house in Hydra in 1960, and produced some of his best work during his time there.
 Later in life he called it “the smartest decision I ever made.”
 Spend some time on that island and you’re likely to feel relaxed and inspired as well.